GeorgeZhang1984/vodapplicationtest/README.md

 # Question
 1. Describe the data you would capture as part of this service.
+  - the watching history including duration, movie type
+  - the response about service
+  - the response about video, like thumb up
+  - the visit history including path, like randomly pick video from home or select specific page or using search
+  - share history
+  - comments
+  - total time on our service
 2. How would make this service more efficient?
   - use database connect pool, return the cost of connecting db
   - use CDN cash accelerate video playing speed